lucassong3000/my-website/content/software/river.md

 ## Future Plans

-Currently details such as how tags work across mulitple monitors are not possible for users to configure.
+Currently details such as how tags work across multiple monitors are not possible for users to configure.
 It would be possible to extend river's source code to allow more flexibility here but this comes at the cost of complexity and there will always be someone who prefers something slightly different.